 Hawkins now helps supervise the community pool at Cypress Cove, which recently reopened with the contingency that swimmers must be limited to 10 at a time and stay six feet apart from one another.
 “That’s a little challenging,” Hawkins told the newspaper.
 “A lot of people are waiting to get in, but they also don’t want to see it shut down again.”

 In a message on the AANR website, the organization says that it remains concerned for the well- being of all of its members, clubs, and associated businesses during this challenging time.
+And some resorts are making sure their members are wearing, at the very least, masks.

 “AANR is particularly proud that social nudists and naturists have always been good neighbors who support one another in times of need,” it added.